-The Senate Majority / LATFOR proposal divides 16 'minor counties': Cayuga, Chenango, Dutchess, Delaware, Herkimer, Livingston, Oneida, Ontario, Putnam Rensselaer, St. Lawrence, Saratoga, Schenectady, Tompkins, Ulster, and Washington.
+The Senate Majority / LATFOR proposal also divides 16 of the counties that have a population that is less than the ideal district population: Cayuga, Chenango, Dutchess, Delaware, Herkimer, Livingston, Oneida, Ontario, Putnam Rensselaer, St. Lawrence, Saratoga, Schenectady, Tompkins, Ulster, and Washington.